General Information

 Visitors can explore the site beginning at the gatehouse building.
 When the mine-mill was operational, the gatehouse served as a scale house, an administrative office, a payroll building and a miner’s shop.
 Today, it is the entrance to the site complex.
 Here, visitors can purchase museum tickets; join a guided tour; and browse books, postcards, geodes and other merchandise.

-In the powerhouse museum, the first gallery contains underground mining equipment and artifacts, such as the St. Joe Shovel, a man-carrying "speeder," and "electric mule" locomotives that replaced men and mules for moving cars of ore.
+In the Powerhouse Museum, the first gallery contains underground mining equipment and artifacts, such as the St. Joe Shovel, a man-carrying "speeder," and "electric mule" locomotives that replaced men and mules for moving cars of ore.
 It also contains exhibits on early mining history, local ores and lead.

 The second gallery includes exhibits on lead, geology and mineral resources, and features an outstanding systematic mineral collection, as well as an array of fluorescent minerals.
 A small theater is used to show a 12-minute video depicting underground mining and the ore-milling process in the Old Lead Belt.
 This gallery also features a museum shop, where books, minerals, mineral jewelry and souvenirs may be purchased.